How to confirm whether my range extender is successfully configured and in the best location?

 For better Wi-Fi coverage and signal strength, plug in the extender about halfway between your router and the Wi-Fi dead zone after configuration.
 The location you choose must be within the range of your router.

 To make sure your range extender is in the best location, use the Signal LED lights (light styles may be differ from different extenders).
 The color or number of Signal LED lights indicates the signal strength that range extender gets from the main router.
 For example, if RE200 is connected to your router and the signal is good, the 2.4G or 5G light (Signal LED light) will be solid green.
-If the signal is bad with red LED light, you need to relocate it closer to the router to achieve better signal quality.
+If the signal is bad with a red LED light, you need to relocate it closer to the router to achieve better signal quality.
 For more details about your range extender, please refer to the Quick Installation Guide or User Guide.

 Your feedback helps improve this site.